If you’re not like my younger brother, who generally faces motorbike overheating issues, you should know how hot a motorcycle engine gets.

 Problems in the radiator, including leakage and faulty fan, can also make your engine overheat.

 In the radiator, there’s a coolant that makes your engine cool, and if there’s any leakage, the coolant level will go down below the threshold amount.
-You must check any leakage if your motorbike overheats frequently.
+You must check for any leakage if your motorbike overheats frequently.

 If ever the radiator fan malfunctioned, then heat exchange couldn’t be possible, causing the temperature increase.

 In this way, the faulty radiator fan doesn’t cool the coolant causing the coolant to carry more heat than its capacity.
 And this ultimately caused the engine to overheat.